embroidery-space/xsp-specs/ursa/oxs.md

 Also, some stitch objects may have an `objecttype` attribute that specifies the type of the stitch object.

-In addition, each stitch object may have a `marked` attribute that marks the stitch as “marked”.
+In addition, each stitch object may have a `marked` attribute that marks the stitch as "marked" or "completed".
 This attribute can be used to keep track of the progress of the stitching of a pattern.

 We consider a stitch to be "invalid" and do not process, store or display it in such cases: